Sign up with your email and get 10% off coupon

 Start the coupon campaign

-Before you release the landing page and the distribution, make sure you set the proper start date in the coupon campaign settings.
-Note that your customers can fill the form and redeem codes only when the campaign is already active.
+Before you release the landing page and the distribution, set the proper start date in the coupon campaign settings.
+Note that your customers can only fill out the form and redeem codes when the campaign is active.

 You can see the start date in the detailed campaign view.
 To edit the start date, choose the pencil tool and set a new date in the Campaign Manager > Timeframe.
 Read more about time-related limits.